-On October 13, Clinton Humphrey, former president and business manager of International Brotherhood of Electrical Workers Local 386, was sentenced in U.S. District Court for the Western District of Arkansas to six months of home confinement and five years of probation for embezzling $51,811.70 in funds from the Texarkana, Ark.-based union.
-He also was ordered to pay full restitution plus a $100 special assessment.
-Humphrey had pleaded guilty to an information in January.
+On March 8, Brian Scott, former president and business manager of International Brotherhood of Electrical Workers Local 503, was sentenced in U.S. District Court for the Southern District of New York to one year and a day in prison, to be followed by two years of supervised release, for acts of embezzlement and mail fraud against the Monroe (Orange County), N.Y.-based union totaling $66,954 during July 2008-February 2012.
+He also was ordered to pay $68,771 in restitution.
+Scott had pleaded guilty last November following a superseding indictment in August.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Takisha Brown Dorsey virtually cleaned out her union treasury.
 Within several months, she might be cleaning prison kitchen pots and pans.
 On March 9, Dorsey, formerly chairwoman of the District of Columbia Department of Youth and Rehabilitation Services union, an affiliate of the Fraternal Order of Police, pleaded guilty in Washington, D.C. federal court to wire fraud in the theft of more than $180,000 from the roughly 240-member union over a nearly three-year period.
 As part of her agreement, she agreed to make full restitution and forfeit assets in an identical amount.
 Sentencing is scheduled for June 1.

 Dorsey, 41, a resident of Waldorf, Md., chaired the Fraternal Order of Police-DYRS during January 2012-December 2015.
 In February 2014, she removed a union by-law requiring a second signature be on union checks.
 That move, alleged prosecutors, paved the way for embezzlement.
 In November 2015, a suspicious union executive board gave her … Read More ➡